Apply now for the 2021 inSPACE Development Program

 Expressions of interest for the 2021 inSPACE Development Program are now open.
 Are you a creator of contemporary and innovative theatre, dance, music, visual arts or hybrid work?
 Does your work require support to reach the next stage of its development?
 This could be the platform you need!

 Applications close at 11.59pm on Friday 5 June 2020 and successful applicants to be notified via email by Tuesday 23 June 2020.

-Adelaide Festival Centre’s inSPACE program is a cutting-edge, grassroots, innovative program that supports some of South Australia’s most talented, independent artists.
-See hot new talent across all art forms including theatre, dance, visual arts and music.
+Adelaide Festival Centre’s inSPACE program is a cutting-edge, grassroots and innovative program that supports some of South Australia’s most talented, independent artists.
+See hot new talent across all art forms including: theatre, dance, visual arts and music.
 Be part of the artistic conversation: sharing, contributing and discovering how art is created behind the scenes.
-This creative blurring of the line between artist and audience reinforces Adelaide Festival Centre’s foundation philosophy that art belongs to everyone.
+This creative blurring of the line between artist and audience reinforces Adelaide Festival Centre’s philosophy – Arts for All – that the arts belong to everyone.

 For further information please contact email@example.com

 To receive invitations to inSPACE showings please sign up to our mailing list below.

 Dates and venues of 2020 developments are still being finalised with artists.
 Current event information below.